 Why LLM Evaluation Matters for RAG?

-By leveraging a comprehensive LLM evaluation framework, developers can pinpoint areas for improvement, ensuring AI applications are accurate, reliable, and trustworthy.
+With the right LLM evaluation framework, developers can systematically improve RAG models, ensuring reliable and trustworthy outputs.
 These evaluations minimize errors and reduce bias in AI-generated content, enhancing the overall performance and utility of RAG systems.

 Core LLM Evaluation Metrics